 | Competitor cited alone | They own the space, you are invisible | Attack: create the missing citable content |

-| No relevant party cited | The model improvises or cites off-topic | First mover: an open window to seize quickly |
+| No relevant brand cited | The model improvises or cites off-topic | First mover: open window to seize quickly |

 Turning it into an action plan

-Audit each target page: if the content depends on JavaScript, switch to SSR or static HTML so the model's crawler actually sees your text.
+Audit each target page: if content depends on JavaScript, switch to SSR or static HTML so the model's crawler actually sees your text.

 Document each wave in the same table to track the trajectory.
-A share of citations that rises wave after wave is proof that your GEO strategy is working, well before revenue confirms it.
-The progression figures from a client case remain illustrative: what matters is your own curve, measured with a stable protocol.
+A share of citations that climbs wave after wave is proof your GEO strategy works, well before revenue confirms it.
+Without a second wave, you will never know whether your actions moved anything.

 Our free GEO audit benchmarks your visibility against your competitors on ChatGPT, Perplexity and Gemini, and hands you the prioritized action plan.